OpTHyLiC: an Optimised Tool for Hybrid Limits Computation: Conclusion

 \section{Conclusion}

 A tool computing observed and expected limits has been presented.
 This tool, named \OTH, is written in C++ and uses the \rootcern~library.
-It implements the hybrid frequentist-bayesian \CLs~method for hypothesis testing.
+It implements the hybrid frequentist-Bayesian \CLs~method for hypothesis testing.
 It can be used with an arbitrary number of channels and both for counting and multi-bin experiments.
 Statistical and systematic uncertainties are accounted for as well as correlations between systematic uncertainties.
-Several types of interpolation/extrapolation for systematic uncertainties and constraint terms for statistical uncertainties are provided. \OTH~has been validated by comparing it to known analytical and bayesian results and to \mclimit{} in situations where they are expected to give identical limits.
+Several types of interpolation/extrapolation for systematic uncertainties and constraint terms for statistical uncertainties are provided. \OTH~has been validated by comparing it to known analytical and Bayesian results and to \mclimit{} in situations where they are expected to give identical limits.
 Very good agreement has been found in all cases, hence validating the software.

-One of the main advantage of \OTH{} is its speed.
-Even in realistic cases with dozens of nuisance parameters and several channels and bins, limits are typically computed in less than one minute.
+One of the main advantages of \OTH{} is its speed.
+Even in realistic cases with dozens of nuisance parameters and several channels and bins, the duration of limits computation remains of the order a few minutes or less.